Activism: Internet activism

 The power of Internet activism came into a global lens with the Arab Spring protests starting in late 2010.
 People living in the Middle East and North African countries that were experiencing revolutions used social networking to communicate information about protests, including videos recorded on smart phones, which put the issues in front of an international audience.
-This was the one of the first occasions in which social networking technology was used by citizen-activists to circumvent state-controlled media and communicate directly with the rest of the world.
+This was one of the first occasions in which social networking technology was used by citizen-activists to circumvent state-controlled media and communicate directly with the rest of the world.
 These types of practices of Internet activism were later picked up and used by other activists in subsequent mass mobilizations, such as the 15-M Movement in Spain in 2011, Occupy Gezi in Turkey in 2013, and more.

 Online "left- and right-wing activists use digital and legacy media differently to achieve political goals".
 Left-wing online activists are usually more involved in traditional "hashtag activism" and offline protest, while right-wing activists may "manipulate legacy media, migrate to alternative platforms, and work strategically with partisan media to spread their messages".
 Research suggests right-wing online activists are more likely to use "strategic disinformation and conspiracy theories".

 Internet activism may also refer to activism which focuses on protecting or changing the Internet itself, also known as digital rights.
 The Digital Rights movement consists of activists and organizations, such as the Electronic Frontier Foundation, who work to protect the rights of people in relation to new technologies, particularly concerning the Internet and other information and communications technologies.

 Many contemporary activists now utilize new tactics through the Internet and other information and communication technologies (ICTs), also known as Internet activism or cyber-activism.
 Some scholars argue that many of these new tactics are digitally analogous to the traditional offline tools of contention.
 Other digital tactics may be entire new and unique, such as certain types of hacktivism.
 Together they form a new "digital repertoire of contention" alongside the existing offline one.
 The rising use of digital tools and platforms by activists has also increasingly led to the creation of decentralized networks of activists that are self-organized and leaderless, or what is known as franchise activism.